 Over the years, each dog that has entered our lives has taken us on a unique journey.

-Some were harder than others.
-Some lasted longer than others.
+Some of those journeys were rougher than others.
+Some longer.

 ‘Tank Boy’ never took to trialing.
 Overseer of new puppies, gentle greeter, putting a smile on the face of most everyone who met him, that was Grady.
 He became a topnotch Camp Dog in his senior years, though we had to keep a close eye on him or he would wander off to the next campsite to check out what was happening or if there might be someone he knew.
-A gentle soul and the last of our Lace grandkids.
+A gentle soul and the last of our dogs that went back to Lace.

-Our little man lost the battle with Canine Epilepsy on October 6, 2019.
-His life was short but glorious and I am trying hard to remember what he taught me: Live in the moment and approach each day with gusto and enthusiasm.
+Our little man lost his battle with Canine Epilepsy on October 6, 2019.
+He was with us for far too short a time and I miss him to this very day.
+Some dogs leave a larger hole than others and I don’t know that this one will ever be filled.
+The only thing I regret is that I couldn’t save him from his fate.
+Still, I try every day to remember what he taught me: Live in the moment and approach each day with gusto and enthusiasm.